 For more information on the holidays in the Skagit Valley visit Downtown Mount Vernon.

 Traveler Tip #1: Arrive early and stake out a spot!

 Traveler Tip #2: Skip the tree lighting ceremony as Pine Square gets crowded.
 Instead, walk along the riverwalk or head to a nearby restaurant.

-Dining Tip: There are lots of great eateries downtown Mount Vernon like Trumpeter Public House, Skagit River Brewery and Restaurant, Calico Cupboard, Skagit Valley Food Co-op Deli, and one of my favorites is Pacinoi’s Italian Restaurant.
+Dining Tip: There are lots of great eateries downtown Mount Vernon like Trumpeter Public House, Skagit River Brewery and Restaurant, Calico Cupboard, Skagit Valley Food Co-op Deli, and two of my favorites – Pacinoi’s Italian Restaurant and Thrid Street Cafe.
 If you are kid-free and a beer lover head to Farmstrong Brewing Company and North Sound Brewing.